 The following staff have received full DSL training and are able to support with concerns in the absence of the DSL.
-Catherine Hubball/ Graeme Bourque
+Katie Scott, Graeme Bourque and Catherine Hubball.

-The Designated Teacher for looked-after and previously looked-after children is Rob Longworth.
-Janette Pyne is the Head of school and has overall responsibility for the setting, staff and pupils.
+The Designated Teacher for looked-after and previously looked-after children is Robert Longworth.

+Janette Pyne is the Headteacher and has overall responsibility for the setting, staff and pupils.